aleksgeorgi/CanJimBeatAleksInRummy/README.md

 ## Data

+_disclaimer: the date's are artificially created to capture the chronological progression of each game_

 | date       | jim_scores | aleks_scores | jim_running_sum | aleks_running_sum |
 | ---------- | ---------- | ------------ | --------------- | ----------------- |
 | 2023-01-01 | -68        | 110          | -68             | 110               |